aliraed02/Customer-Segmentation/README.md

 3. **Feature Engineering:** Engineer features or transform existing ones to enhance the model's ability to capture meaningful distinctions between customer segments.

-4. **Model Training:** Implement clustering algorithms (K-Nearest Neighbor) and train the model on the prepared dataset.
+4. **Model Training:** Implement clustering algorithms (K-Means) and train the model on the prepared dataset.

 5. **Visualization:** Create visualizations to represent the identified customer segments and their characteristics.